Ayesha Takia: Modelling career and debut (2000–2005)

-Before beginning her career in film, Takia appeared in commercials.
-She started her career as a model when she was fifteen, appearing in the I am a Complan Boy!
-I'm a Complan Girl! campaign along with Shahid Kapoor.
+Before beginning her career in film, Takia appeared in television commercials.
+She began modelling at the age of 15, appearing with Shahid Kapoor in the I am a Complan Boy!
+I'm a Complan Girl! advertising campaign.
 Her first public appearance was in the music video for Falguni Pathak's song "Meri Chunar Udd Udd Jaye".
 Later, she appeared in the music video of "Shake It Daddy", a remix of the song "Nahin Nahin Abhi Nahin" along with actor Keith Sequeira.
 Both the songs were directed by Vinay Sapru and Radhika Rao, which brought her to the attention of Bollywood, leading to film offers.

 In 2004, Takia made her acting debut in Abbas–Mustan's supernatural action thriller film Taarzan: The Wonder Car alongside debutante Vatsal Sheth.
 Loosely based on comedy drama Christine (1983), the film did not achieve financial success.
 However, she has been praised for her glamorous appearance in the film.
 The BBC wrote, "Gorgeous Ayesha Takia does not have a meaty role to play but displays herself as a confident actress".
 Takia's portrayal earned her Filmfare Best Female Debut Award (2005) and IIFA Award for Star Debut of the Year – Female (2005).
 Takia next starred alongside Shahid Kapoor in the multi-starrer romantic comedy Dil Maange More (2004).
 Takia's role as a dominant, combative girl named Shagun Shah earned her two nominations viz.
 Screen Award for Most Promising Newcomer – Female and Zee Cine Award for Best Female Debut.
 The film underperformed at the box office, grossing only ₹7.87 crore across India.